kuzzleio/documentation/src/sdk-reference/js/6/index/get-auto-refresh/index.md

 order: 900
 ---

-# GetAutoRefresh
+# getAutoRefresh

-The getAutoRefresh action returns the current autorefresh status for the index.
+This action returns the current autorefresh status for the `<index>`.

 Each index has an autorefresh flag.
 When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.